 At Pathrise Jared helps fellows practice programming and data science so that they can ace their interviews and continue on to satisfying careers.

-The rest of our advisors come from industry leading companies
+The rest of our mentors come from industry leading companies

 From household names to emerging startups, our total network includes 110+ companies.